Smart Contract Languages: a comparative analysis: Smart contracts on blockchains

 \subsection{Exemplifying smart contracts at work: a \textit{bet} contract}

 We conclude this overview with a more extensive example that illustrates the different design patterns in the account-based and UTXO models.
 We use again pseudo-code to show the core concepts and stay away from the specific features of the different blockchains and contract languages.

 The contract involves two players who can join the bet by depositing 1 unit of token~$\tokT$ each.
-When the players join, they choose an oracle who will determine the winner of the bet, and set a deadline to close the bet 1000 blocks after the one where the join occurred, at the latest.
+When the players join, they choose an oracle who will determine the winner, and set a deadline to close the bet 1000 blocks after the one where the join occurred, at the latest.
 When the oracle announces the winner, the winner can redeem the whole pot of $2:\tokT$; if instead the oracle does not choose the winner by the deadline, then both players can redeem their bets, withdrawing $1:\tokT$ each.

 \Cref{fig:bet:acct-stateful} shows the stateful version of the account-based contract.
 The stateless version in \Cref{fig:bet:acct-stateless} follows the same design with the difference that the contract variables must be stored in a separate account, owned by the contract, and accessed from within the contract with a reference to that account that is passed as an argument to all the contract methods.